Our Research: Equity in Action

 With NIH funding, we are reviewing ambulatory visit data for 12 million patients getting care from numerous medical centers in New York City to assess whether there are differences in care and outcomes in practices that care for people with different types of insurance and from different racial and ethnic backgrounds.

-The Research Workforce Core works toward transforming the composition and focus of Icahn Mount Sinai’s research workforce to reflect the diversity of our society and ensure that all research is conducted through an equity lens.
+The Research Workforce Core works toward transforming the composition and focus of Icahn School of Medicine at Mount Sinai's research workforce to reflect the diversity of our society and ensure that all research is conducted through an equity lens.
 Our recent work includes the following initiatives.

 Health Disparities Research Consultation Service